 It might be that some of these insurances are provided through your employer, you just need to check are they providing enough for your particular circumstances.

 The types of protection/insurance you might want to consider.

 - Income protection if you can’t work anymore.

 - Life insurance if you die

-- Critical illness in cause you are diagnosed with a serious illness.
+- Critical illness in case you are diagnosed with a serious illness.

 Having an emergency fund might well take away some of your money worries.

 6. Plan for retirement or making work optional one day.